 Plants will not grow without water.
 When choosing a suitable place or room for growing weed indoors, considering a water source is a must.
 Your water and drainage will be affected by whether you choose to grow in soil or hydroponics and in both cases you will need a reliable supply of good quality water.
 Advice on what kind of water to use to get the most out of your grow can be found here.

 Temperature and environment control is very important for the weed you’re growing marijuana indoors.
 Outside, the majority of marijuana strains grow in a heat similar to those found in Southern California, the Mediterranean or the tropics.
 You will need to try and recreate these conditions indoors.
 However, too hot or too cold, and you will destroy your marijuana crop.
 Measure the temperature of your grow room, using fans to help regulate its temperature and supply fresh air to the plants.
-This is discussed in greater detail here in our air ventilation section of the website.

 Your cannabis plant uses a lot of CO2, so good air circulation using a vent and fan to create airflow is important for a healthy grow.
 Good odor control helps keep the smell of your grow room at an unnoticeable level.
 You can find more information on air circulation and odour control here.